WendySanarwanto/learn-java/about-servlets/form-submission-mvn/README.md

-# hello-servlet-mvn
+# form-submission-mvn

-A simple Java servlet which just prints __Hello Servlet__ big header on a web page, and managed by Maven.
+A simple Java servlet which just renders a page that displays `name` and `email` values that were submitted from a HTML form file, managed by Maven.

 ## How to run the servlet